Failing Falmouth school in special measures

 It was also rated inadequate for achievement of pupils, quality of teaching and leadership and management.

-Regarding behaviour and safety of pupils, it was told it required improvement.'Challenging time'
+Regarding behaviour and safety of pupils, it was told it required improvement.

 The report said: "The school does not ensure all pupils achieve as well as they should" and that "teaching is not consistently good enough."